 Step #1.
 You need to open a demat and trading account with a registered stockbroker.
 You can check the step-by-step process to open a Zerodha account with low brokerage fees.

 Step #2.
-You can research and choose the best mutual fund that tracks the performance of the BSE Sensex index.
+You can research and choose the best index fund that tracks the performance of the BSE Sensex index.

 Step #3.
 Invest the desired amount of capital in the chosen index fund.